 Historically among the least digitized sectors, the construction industry now leverages digital twins technology to enable real-time, data-driven decision-making and process optimization.
 A notable example includes a digital twin-based decision support system for managing bulk silo dispatch and replenishment processes, addressing inefficiencies such as delayed material replenishment and lack of usage monitoring.
 Implementing digital twins in such scenarios has demonstrated potential cost savings and environmental benefits, including a 25% reduction in transportation costs and CO2 emissions through smarter logistics.

-Additionally, digital twins are applied in Structural Health Monitoring (SHM) to enhance infrastructure management, such as bridges.
+Additionally, these tools are applied in Structural Health Monitoring (SHM) to enhance infrastructure management, such as bridges.
 Digital twins improve data interoperability and lifecycle monitoring by integrating diverse data for analysis and interpretation.
 For example, the Netherlands' Rijkswaterstaat has pioneered using a digital twin for a tunnel project to simulate operations, anticipate incidents, and streamline stakeholder coordination, showcasing its practical benefits in large-scale construction projects.

 Education